 When the cancer has spread, there may be bone pain or tenderness, most often in the lower back and pelvic bones.

-An abnormal digital rectal exam may be the only sign of prostate cancer.
+An abnormal prostate gland felt during a digital rectal exam may be the only sign of prostate cancer.

 A biopsy is needed to tell if you have prostate cancer.
 A biopsy is a procedure to remove a sample of tissue from the prostate.
 The sample is sent to a lab for examination.
 It will be done in your doctor's office.

 - You have a high PSA level